New Patients (301) 508-9755

 Why do I need a dental crown?

-What does a dental crown consist of?
+What is a dental crown made of?

 A dental crown can consist of a variety of compounds such as porcelain, ceramic, metal, acrylic, and gold.
 Typically, your dentist will use a metal crown on the molars.
 Our dentist will use a dental cement to hold the crown in place.
 This is a semi-permanent treatment for a damaged tooth.